publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptC/m__us_usc_t6_s231.md

         The agreement required by this subsection shall specifically address the following:

-            (A) The supervision by the Secretary of Agriculture of the training of employees of the Secretary to carry out the functions transferred pursuant to subsection (a) of this section.
+            (A) The supervision by the Secretary of Agriculture of the training of employees of the Secretary to carry out the functions transferred pursuant to subsection (a).

-            (B) The transfer of funds to the Secretary under subsection (f) of this section.
+            (B) The transfer of funds to the Secretary under subsection (f).

         (3) __Cooperation and reciprocity__

         The Secretary of Agriculture and the Secretary may include as part of the agreement the following:

-            (A) Authority for the Secretary to perform functions delegated to the Animal and Plant Health Inspection Service of the Department of Agriculture regarding the protection of domestic livestock and plants, but not transferred to the Secretary pursuant to subsection (a) of this section.
+            (A) Authority for the Secretary to perform functions delegated to the Animal and Plant Health Inspection Service of the Department of Agriculture regarding the protection of domestic livestock and plants, but not transferred to the Secretary pursuant to subsection (a).

             (B) Authority for the Secretary of Agriculture to use employees of the Department of Homeland Security to carry out authorities delegated to the Animal and Plant Health Inspection Service regarding the protection of domestic livestock and plants.